phenotypic/homebridge-web-sprinklers/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler system to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to turn on/off individual sprinkler zones.
-With the use of the [Apixu API](https://www.apixu.com), the plugin can also provide scheduling for your sprinkler system.
+Using HTTP requests, the plugin allows you to turn on/off individual sprinkler zones.
+With the use of the [Apixu API](https://www.apixu.com), the plugin can also provide water scheduling.

-Watering start times and the watering durations can be (and are by default) calculated by the plugin, taking into account local weather conditions and user-specified values.

 Find script samples for the sprinkler controller in the _examples_ folder.

+## Scheduling

+When scheduling is enabled, the plugin will ensure that watering finishes however many minutes before sunrise you specify in `sunriseOffset`.
+Therefore, the start time will vary daily as a result of changing sunrise times and may also be affected by individual zone watering times (see below).

+E.g. If you have `2` zones and each zone will take `20` minutes to water, sunrise is at `07:40` and `sunriseOffset` is `60`, the watering start time will be: (`07:40` - `60`) - (`2` * `20`) = `05:00`

+When adaptive watering is enabled, total zone watering time will be decided between a certain range.
+The difference will be calculated between the maximum forcasted temperature for that day and `minTemperature`, then it will be added to `defaultDuration`.

+E.g. If `defaultDuration` is `10`, `minTemperature` is `10` and the maximum forecasted temperature is `25`, the total watering time per zone will be: `10` + (`25` - `10`) = `25` minutes

 ## Installation